 Alina Berg

-For more information on the research initiative, visit the project page of Beyond the nature/culture divide.
+For more information, visit the project page of Beyond the nature/culture divide and Alina's profile.

 Article Image: Watercolour by H.G.
 Robley of a Maori lady (wearing Pounamu jewellery).
 Collected by Anatole von Hügel, 1914.
 Museum of Archaeology & Anthropology, University of Cambridge, Acc.
 No. D.14092.VH.
 Photo: MAA.
 Watercolour by H.G.
 Robley of a Maori lady (wearing Pounamu jewellery).
 Collected by Anatole von Hügel, 1914.
 Museum of Archaeology & Anthropology, University of Cambridge, Acc.
 No. D.14092.VH.
 Photo: MAA.